First Year

 Fall Semester, Fourth Year

-- By the start of the fall semester, you should have established an agreement with your advisor and have a clear idea for your research topic.
+- By the start of the fall semester, you should have established an agreement with your thesis mentor and have a clear idea for your research topic.

 - If you have not yet applied for funding, apply for a Trewartha award through the Honors Program.

-- At the beginning of the year, meet with your thesis advisor to set deadlines and expectations as well as to decide how often you will consult with them.
+- At the beginning of the semester (if not before), meet with your thesis advisor to set deadlines and expectations as well as to decide how often you will consult with them.

 - Consider setting up regular meetings with the Writing Center, which can help you stay on track and give you advice on research and writing.

 - Work on compiling a bibliography.
-This can help you get a sense of what is out there and what kinds of research you will need to do.
+This can help you get a sense of what is out there and how your research questions fit into existing scholarly conversation(s).

 Spring Semester, Fourth Year

-- You should have completed the bulk of your research by the early part of spring semester, and you should start writing!
+- You should have completed the bulk of your research by the early part of spring semester, and you should be analyzing your data and expanding your written work.
 Plan tentative dates for completing chapters and reviewing them with your advisor.

 - Try to finish a draft of your thesis at least a month before it is due, so that you have sufficient time to edit.